txatom/new-shop/README.md

-# new-shop is ecommerce site built by Laravel
+# new-shop is ecommerce site developed  by Laravel